romarcha/bayesian-networks/README.md

 # Bayesian Networks

-This repository implements several methods for working with Bayesian Networks, including data generation, simulation, parameter inference and structure learning.
+This project aims at bring together several methods from the Bayesian Network literature, including data generation, parameter inference and structure learning.

-The code is written in C++ and can be compiled using C++ to find the dependencies and link the generated code.
+The code is written in C++ and can be compiled using CMake, which automatically finds dependencies and links the libraries and executables.

 ## Dependencies